klini1941/klini1941/README.md

 - 💞️ I’m looking to collaborate on a simple level with people who might have the patience I may need.
 - 📫 How to reach me - my email is kenflini@gmail.com and my cell is 404-922-0555
 - 😄 Pronouns: He, him, his....
 - ⚡ Fun fact: I'm like the guy who grew up watching aviation histor - I started with technology with IBM's Accounting Machines, then the 1401 and 360 line.
-Play catchup until I retired, circa G
+Played catchup until I retired, circa G
 PRS protocols.

 <!---